 "So all your apps and all your file names, all the things you have filed away on your phone, they have access to that," he said. "'File names and types, keystroke patterns or rhythms.'"

-“So they’re monitoring your keystrokes, which means they know every [expletive] thing you type,” Rogan said.
+'They Know Everything'"So they're monitoring your keystrokes, which means they know every [expletive] thing you type," Rogan said.

 The host then reeled off a list of more user information that is collected by the short video app, including battery state, audio settings, and connected audio devices.